Statements

 ) or augmented assignment operators (assignments combined with an operation):

-let value: Int; // declarationvalue = 5; // assignmentvalue += 5; // augmented assignment (one of the many, see below)
+let value: Int; // declarationvalue = 5; // assignmentvalue += 5; // augmented assignment (one of many — see below)

 Destructuring assignment

-Available since Tact 1.6 (not released yet)The destructuring assignment is a concise way to unpack Structs and Messages into distinct variables.
-It mirrors the instantiation syntax, but instead of creating a new Struct or Message it binds every field or some of the fields to their respective variables.
+Available since Tact 1.6The destructuring assignment is a concise way to unpack Structs and Messages into distinct variables.
+It mirrors the instantiation syntax, but instead of creating a new Struct or Message, it binds every field or some of the fields to their respective variables.

 The syntax is derived from the let

-statement, and instead of specifying the variable name directly it involves specifying the structure type on the left side of the assignment operator =
+statement, and instead of specifying the variable name directly, it involves specifying the structure type on the left side of the assignment operator =

 , which corresponds to the structure type of the value on the right side.